webcomponents/polyfills/README.md

 This is done by transforming the block definition into a set of CSS Custom Properties, and replacing uses of `@apply` with consumption of those custom properties.

+### Status:

+The `@apply` proposal has been abandoned in favor of the ::part/::theme [Shadow Parts spec](https://tabatkins.github.io/specs/css-shadow-parts/).
+Therefore, the ApplyShim library is deprecated and provided only for backwards compatibility.
+Support going forward will be limited to critical bug fixes.

 ### Example:

 Here we define a block called `--mixin` at the document level, and apply that block to `my-element` somewhere in the page.